Temp1231112/BStf/untitled.md

 When he’s just about going to shoot me, I snap three bullets to him, one in the head and two in his chest.
 At the same time still running, I’m reaching the bike.

-I lift it up, noticing that the motor still running.
+I lift it up, noticing that the motor is still running.
 I jump on it and turn the gas on full.
 The bike jumps forward, the back wheel skidding, now rifting.
 I’m now getting away, hoping that the attackers are following me as I’m their primary target anyway, and hoping that the people will be saved.

 And yes, they are, indeed, except one.
 At the same time when heading off from the plaza of the Plaza Mayor, through the row of restaurants, dodging the tables and chairs.
 I peek backwards and I see two attackers on their bikes behind me, crashing through the restaurants too, shooting almost all the time.

 When I look at the restaurant where we were enjoying the beefs, just one last quick blink to there, I see one attacker being hit by the bullet from Rosa’s gun, the attacker swinging backwards and falling down.
 Well done I think, being sure that Rosa will finish him, just to prevent any additional chaos and damages, to end the terrorist attack.

-Now heading off through the walkways, with the highest speed I can ride with the bike, two or three attackers following me… Riding the bike through the corridors, passing by a huge movie center…
+Now heading off through the walkways, with the highest speed I can ride the bike with, two or three attackers following me… Riding the bike through the corridors, passing by a huge movie center…

 The one I’ve been to before and the one where we were going to go after the dinner.
-To watch perhaps some romantic movie, to have something different than the everyday action life we were living in.
+To perhaps watch some romantic movie, to have something different than the everyday action life we were living in.

 Now heading off away from the center…

 At the same time when trying to find the least crowded passage out from here, I’m thinking of how we made an unsecured connection with the center, about two hours ago, as it was by the plan.
 And as thinking of the fact that the attackers came so fast after us, and that they are seemingly prepared to do everything they can to kill me… It’s astounding.

-The ability they can act, terrifying brutality… and the disregard to anyone’s safety, towards the innocent people, that truly is stunningly astounding.
+The ability they can act with, terrifying brutality… and the disregard to anyone’s safety, towards the innocent people, that truly is stunningly astounding.

 But, on the other hand, they truly are the terrorists.
 They are the worst ever kind of criminals.
-Being mercenaries and doing all that what they are doing, being obviously paid by some instances, is as bad as the terrorism, blatant terrorism.
+Being mercenaries and doing all the things they are doing, being obviously paid by some instance, is as bad as terrorism, blatant terrorism.

 They are terrorists, paid terrorists!
 But their motive is the money instead of ideology or religion.
 Or it’s something else.
 Maybe they are serving somebody, something… something which is utterly rotten, criminal.
-And whatever it is, it’s the worst of a kind in the humanity, in the world.
+And whatever it is, it’s the worst kind in humanity, in the world.

 Just right now I’m already outside and driving away from the Plaza Mayor, heading towards the exit from the car park area, and I notice at least two black minivans waiting for me there.
 They are blocking the way out.

 And also, I see that there is shooting on the parking area as well, for some reason, maybe to cause maximal chaos there too.
 And if that’s part of the attacker’s plan, it definitely works very well.

-There is a massive chaos everywhere.
+There is massive chaos everywhere.

-It makes me mad, wanting to kill them all.
+It makes me mad, making me want to kill them all.
 And it makes me so mad that I pull another gun from the holder, and I drive straight towards the two vans.
 I start shooting at them with both guns, one in each hand, continuously, with steady space.

 I know what I do, now riding both hands off the steering rod, shooting.
-I know what I do in all that what comes to shooting, and I’m also hitting the target I’m aiming at.
+I know what I do always, when it comes to shooting, and I’m also hitting the target I’m aiming at.

-I see the windscreen smashing, one attacker being hit into the chest, and a few seconds after another into the head.
+I see the windscreen smashing, one attacker being hit on the chest, and a few seconds after another into the head.
 Two down sends two others of them looking for cover behind the opened doors, but the rest are shooting at me in standing position.

-And as I’m shooting, I recognize the model of the vans being exactly the same which I used to have in America, in Florida when being there.
+And as I’m shooting, I recognize the model of the vans being exactly the same as which I used to have in America, in Florida when being there.
 And amazingly, at the same time as being able to feel sorry for the cars, the Dodge minivan model which I like a lot, I keep shooting and breaking them with the bullets, glasses smashing.

 But my purpose to pull their gunfire towards myself to save the lives of the innocent people, works very well.
-Only problem is that their bullets come over too close, now a couple of them peppering the front of the bike with nasty blink sounds.
+The only problem is that their bullets come way too close, now a couple of them peppering the front of the bike with nasty ding sounds.

-It being sure that they’ll hit me too, it being only a matter of seconds, so I put the guns back under my belt.
+It being sure that they’ll hit me too, it being only a matter of seconds, I put the guns back under my belt.
 Now willing to get away, alive, I take a firm grip of the steering rod, and I turn to the left, now heading off from the road, towards the bushes.

 I’m crashing through the bushes, jumping with the bike a long leap, touching the ground again, and dodging the attacker’s vans with the highest speed possible, only about thirty meters from them.

-They are shooting at me all the time, kind of following my route with the constant fire, some bullets blinking to the bike, one scratching my leg… But I’m getting away.
+They are shooting at me all the time, kind of following my route with the constant fire, some bullets dinging onto the bike, one scratching my leg… But I’m getting away.